ESCOMP/CTSM/doc/source/tech_note/DGVM/CLM50_Tech_Note_DGVM.rst

-[24]_The influence of fire on vegetation is estimated using the SPITFIRE model, which has been modified for use in ED following it’s original implementation in the LPJ-SPITFIRE model (:raw-latex:`\parencite{thonicke2010,pfeiffer2013}`.
-This model as described is substantially different from the existing CLM4.5 fire model :raw-latex:`\parencite{li2012}`, however, further developments are intended to increase the merging of SPITFIRE’s natural vegetation fire scheme with the fire suppression, forest-clearing and peat fire estimations in the existing model.
-The coupling to the ED model allows fires to interact with vegetation in a ‘size-structured’ manner, so small fires can burn only understorey vegetation.
+[24]_The influence of fire on vegetation is estimated using the SPITFIRE model, which has been modified for use in ED following it’s original implementation in the LPJ-SPITFIRE model (:ref:`Thonicke et al. 2010<thonicke2010>, :ref:`Pfeiffer et al. 2013<pfeiffer2013>`).
+This model as described is substantially different from the existing CLM4.5 fire model :ref:`Li et al. 2012<li2012>`, however, further developments are intended to increase the merging of SPITFIRE’s natural vegetation fire scheme with the fire suppression, forest-clearing and peat fire estimations in the existing model.
+The coupling to the ED model allows fires to interact with vegetation in a size-structured manner, so small fires can burn only understorey vegetation.
 Also, the patch structure and representation of succession in the ED model allows the model to track the impacts of fire on different forest stands, therefore